 That, however, wasn’t enough and government mandates eventually forced Disneyland Paris to close.

-What exactly is closed in Disneyland Paris?
-The answer to that is easy…everything!
-This closure affects the Disneyland Park, Walt Disney Studios Park, the Disneyland Hotels, and the Disney Villiage shopping center.
+What exactly is open and closed in Disneyland Paris?
+The original closure affected the Disneyland Park, Walt Disney Studios Park, the Disneyland Hotels, and the Disney Villiage shopping center, however, many of those are now reopened.

 Let’s break it all down…

-The Disneyland Paris Resort has two theme parks: Disneyland Park and Walt Disney Studios Park.
-Both theme parks are currently closed from Now until July 14, 2020 (at least).
+The Disneyland Paris Resort has two theme parks: Disneyland Park and Walt Disney Studios Park and both theme parks reopened July 15, 2020 and are accepting guests once again.

-Until things get under control, they have to keep the theme parks closed as keeping crowds of people together and standing in lines for hours is the worst idea right now.
+The biggest thing has been the reduced capacity of the parks.
+Until things get under control, they have to keep the theme parks to a certain number of people to reduce crowds of people gathering together and standing in lines for hours.

 Disney Villiage & Restaurants

-All Disneyland Paris restaurants and the Disney Villiage shopping area will be closed from now through July 14, 2020.
+All Disneyland Paris restaurants and the Disney Villiage shopping area are Now Open.

 We recommended going on the official Disneyland Paris website for further information on what is closed in Disneyland Paris and for how long.